typora/typora-issues/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 - [ ] Searched existing issues to avoid creating duplicates.

 - [ ] Confirmed that it can be reproduced in built-in themes without customized css.

    If it only exists in 3rd party themes or css, you can still report it, but please attach the theme target or the css file.
-We may not "fix" it, if it is caused by 3rd party themes.
+We may not "fix" it, if it is caused by 3rd party themes or css styles that we cannot support.

 - [ ] Searched http://support.typora.io/

 ----